albertsundjaja/dapp_wine_supplychain/README.md

 Web3.js v1.0.0-beta.37
 openzeppelin-solidity ^2.2.0
 ```

+OpenZeppelin library is used as it simplifies the development of common access control, it has been tested by many and is believed to be stable.

 ## Restrictions on Functionality

 1. Only owner can add roles (however, for the purpose of testing, another function is created so anyone can add role)